-Whimsical furniture made simple… When I first thought about creating an out of my comfort zone whimsical design, I wasn’t so sure about it.
-My style is definitely NOT whimsical but I admire the other whimsical artist and how their minds seem to flow with colors, texture, and designs.
-So, here’s my take on adding a bit of whimsy to my furniture and making it fit my own design style.
+Whimsical furniture made simple… When I first thought about creating an out-of-my-comfort zone whimsical design, I wasn’t so sure about it.
+My style is NOT whimsical but I admire the other whimsical artist and how their minds seem to flow with colors, texture, and designs.
+So, here’s my take on adding a bit of whimsy to my furniture and making it fit my design style.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 *Click on the products below to find where to purchase them for your next furniture makeover.